lzubiaur/rws/README.md

-Rakuten Web Service API test in Go
+Rakuten Web Service API test in Go - Work in progress